Horticulturist

 Education & Training

-• Many jobs require a university degree or college diploma in horticulture, agronomy, or plant science.
-Some positions may also require a designation as a professional agronomist.
-In some cases, relevant work experience or certifications can be accepted instead of formal education.
+• Many jobs in this field require a college or university diploma in agronomy, plant science, or a related area.
+Horticulturalists typically need to be designated professional agronomists.
+In some cases, relevant work experience or industry certifications may be accepted in place of formal education.

 100all